 Major support for this project has been received from the Lenore G. Tawney Foundation, along with generous support from the National Endowment for the Arts and from Fitzhugh and Lyndsay Caleo Karol and the Sands Family Foundation.
 Additional support comes from Jill Fishon-Kovachick, Japan-United States Friendship Commission, the LEF Foundation, Peter Russo, and the Takaezu Family.
 The Museum also gratefully acknowledges the support of Dan and Caroline Anderson, Naomi Andrée Campbell, Vincent, Pearl, & Tom Cioffi, Pernille Ægidius Dake, James Dion, Don Fletcher and Carla Romeo, Ben Fox, halley k harrisburg and Michael Rosenfeld, the Hella and Scott McVay Fund of the Princeton Area Community Foundation, Jeffrey Spahn Gallery, Mark and Elizabeth Levine, Linda Leonard Schlenger Revocable Trust, Jeffrey Munger and Robert Whitman, Frank Paluch, Phillips Auctioneers, the Princeton Area Community Foundation, Patricia A. Young & Michael E. Young, and an anonymous donor, as well as the generosity of numerous individual donors.
 Research for this project was supported by a Craft Research Fund grant from the Center for Craft.
-This project is also supported, in part, by public funds from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+This project is also supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council and from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.